 If you prefer to tour at your own pace, you can pick up a free self-guided tour pamphlet from the Capitol Information and Guide Service room or the Capitol Visitors Center, and enjoy the building and surrounding grounds from 7:00 a.m. to 6:00 p.m. on weekdays or from 9:00 a.m. to 6:00 p.m. on weekends.

 Also, you’ll find that parking is a breeze - the garage is conveniently located about two blocks from the Texas State Capitol (1201 San Jacinto St.), and the first two hours of parking are free.

 The massive three-story sunset red Texas granite structure is the largest capitol building in the United States, standing 14 feet higher than the U.S. Capitol building.
 Keep an eye out for elegant and ornate details, from the giant brass door hinges (so beautiful that people have tried to steal them over the decades!), to the detailed handrails.
 Look closely at the brass chandeliers in the House of Representatives Chamber to find that the light bulbs spell out T-E-X-A-S.

 3. Gorgeous Grounds

 Finished with your tour?
-The Capitol grounds comprise of about 22 acres in the heart of downtown Austin, so there's plenty more to see!
-Featuring 17 monuments, historic buildings and trees and beautifully landscaped lawns, the grounds are a great place to explore, enjoy a picnic or learn more about the history of Texas.
+The Capitol grounds are comprised of about 22 acres in the heart of Downtown Austin, so there's plenty more to see!
+Featuring 22 monuments, historic buildings and trees and beautifully landscaped lawns, the grounds are a great place to explore, enjoy a picnic or learn more about the history of Texas.
 Pick up a free brochure and monuments map from the Capitol Information and Guide Service room or the Capitol Visitors Center.